GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0012_withdraw-dataset-from-node-allele-frequency-beacon.md

     entry_types_exceptions:
     - cohort: boolean
 ```
-and remove the whole dataset entry (from dataset ID until end of all lines under it).
+Before removing a dataset from datasets_permissions.yml, ensure that any information required for auditing or compliance purposes is recorded and retained according to your organization's policies.
+This is particularly important for controlled-access datasets, where it may be necessary to preserve details such as the dataset identifier, affected users or exceptions and the reason for removing access.
+Once the required information has been captured, proceed with removing the  the whole dataset entry (from dataset ID until end of all lines under it).
 Save the file.
 - Continue to ⏩[Step 5](#85-verify-log-and-report-completion).